Dynamic Configuration Manager

 - Configuration-Specific web.config Files by By Dino Esposito, April 12, 2010:

 Dynamic Configuration Manager Solution and Features

 - Most applications require different configuration data for multiple environments (e.g. development, systems testing, user acceptance testing, demo, load testing, production and contingency).
-Additionally, an application may support multiple releases requiring different configurations.
+Additionally, an application may support multiple releases requiring

 - The overhead associated with maintaining multiple application configuration data is manual and error-prone.